Sleek9/Weather-App/README.md

 # Weather-App

-A simple application that shows you the weather, made with Reactjs.
+A simple application that shows you the weather, made with Reactjs

+<pre>test</pre>